 There is no set calculation for spousal support like there is for child support.
 However, the Child Support Advisory Guidelines can assist spouses to figure out the amount of spousal support that should be paid.

 MySupportCalculator.ca is also a website with a support calculator and can provide an estimated dollar amount that can be adjusted based on the parties circumstances.
-Spousal Support calculations can be complicated and often require a third party, such as a mediator, to assist in determining an amount.
-Fairway mediators will consider the following when assisting parties to come to an agreement on spousal support:
+Spousal Support calculations can be complicated and the assistance of an objective third party, such as a mediator, can be useful in helping you to determining an appropriate amount.
+The following factors may be considered parties are working to come to an agreement on spousal support: